-The purpose of this plan is to determine how to correct a number of issues related to Sand Island visitor use facilities, respond to increasing visitor use and demand, enhance visitor experience, and increase Accessibility on the island.
+The purpose of this plan is to determine how to correct a number of issues related to Sand Island visitor use facilities, respond to increasing visitor use and demand, enhance visitor experience, and increase accessibility for people of all abilities on the island.
 The Plan will help implement the park's 2011 General Management Plan (GMP), which calls for increased camping opportunities, accessible trails, a day use area, and improved docking on Sand Island.